ejtraderLabs/ejtraderNS/README.md

 Some websites support multiple countries, such as  [investing.com](https://www.investing.com) or [tradingeconomics.com](https://www.tradingeconomics.com)

-In this example, I will demonstrate a website that supports multiple languages, retrieve all topics, and convert the data into a pandas dataframe.
+In this example, I will demonstrate a website that supports multiple countries, retrieve multiple topics, and convert the data into a pandas dataframe.

 ```python